gevanisko/Bellbot/README.md

 | I2C / SPI / UART / Quad-SPI Breakouts | Expansion for additional sensors, memory, or communication modules |
 | Battery Charging and Protection | Portable operation and safe lithium-ion battery use |

+Later iterations (V2 and onward) are looking to employ AI accelerated chips with a reduced size and mainly using SMT components as opposed to through hole components

 ## Board Revisions

 This repository is intended to support multiple hardware revisions.
 Each revision may include different component choices, layouts, and design improvements.